A Step by Step Guide for Eliminating Musty Smells in Your Home

 • On a moldy mattress

-To clean mold and mildew on drywall, sealed wood, a shower, or a bathtub, start by putting on protective gear.
-Wear a respirator mask, safety glasses, rubber gloves, and long sleeves.
+To clean mold and mildew on drywall, sealed wood, a shower, or a bathtub, put on a respirator mask, safety glasses, rubber gloves, and long sleeves.

 Then take the following steps: